Azure/iot-hub-device-update/docs/agent-reference/how-to-implement-custom-update-handler.md

 ## What's A Content Handler Extension

-Device Update has previously supported four reference Device Update Agent binaries, each designed to work with only 1 Update Type:

-- An agent that supports 'microsoft/swupdate:1' update type
-- An agent that supports 'microsoft/apt:1' update type
-- A simulator agent that supports 'microsoft/swupdate:1' update type
-- A simulator agent that supports 'microsoft/apt:1' update type

-The Public Preview refresh Agent supports an Update Content Handler extension, which enables the Agent to support multiple Update Types at the same time.
+Device Update agent supports an Update Content Handler (a.k.a, Step Handler) extension, which enables the Agent to support multiple Update Types at the same time.

 Device builders can define a custom Update Type, implement the associated custom Update Content Handler, and register it, if needed for their additional device updates and deployment scenarios.